cfpb/design-manual/guides/creating-accessible-interfaces.md

 - Use the `alt` and `title` attributes on images and other graphical elements.
 - Use the `title` and `desc` elements in SVG drawings.
 - Use fallback text for the `<object>` element.
-- Have descriptive text near the image in the document: for example, the legend for a pie chart might include the percentages of each item.
+- Include descriptive text near images (for example, a pie chart legend with percentages of each item).
-- Link to said text in the immediate context of the image or other multimedia.
 - Provide transcripts of audio and video recordings.

 </div>